The Last Word

 Interested in checking it out?

-The drop in space is an actor's forum.
-It was created by actors, for actors.
-If you are interested in checking us out, you must be an actor or a professional in the industry (writer, director, agent, etc).
-It is a workout space for actors to take risks with their craft in a non class environment, no expectations or obligations.
+The new ACTOR'S SCENE FORUM is pretty much self explanatory.
+It was created by actor/writers for actors and writers to connect.
+If you are interested in checking it out, you must be a professional in the industry (actor, writer, director, agent, a combo thereof etc).
+It is a workout space for actors and writers to take risks with their craft in a non class environment, no expectations or obligations.

 • All headshots provided courtesy of Ryan Crocker